Duration: 1 semester

 - University of Florida Health, Gainesville, Florida

-- Clinical Rotation Track.
-This track prepares graduate students for speech-language pathology state licensure and the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) offered by the American Speech-Language-Hearing Association (ASHA).
+Clinical Rotation prepares graduate students for speech language pathology state licensure and the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) offered by the American Speech-Language-Hearing Association (ASHA).

-Supervision and signing of both observational and clinical hours, and documentation are performed by Division of Speech Pathology clinical staff at Mayo Clinic.
+Supervision and signing of clinical hours and documentation are performed by Division of Speech Language Pathology clinical staff at Mayo Clinic.

 All experiences are offered by exceptional clinical instructors in both hospital and clinic settings as required and within ASHA's Scope of Practice in Speech-Language Pathology.